wq/wq.app/packages/model/README.md

 Note that the values for `pages`, `count`, and `per_page` will be set by the REST API if the server is [wq.db] or a compatible web service.

 This function (and the related query functions below) all return a [Promise] that will resolve to the requested data.
-If you are using wq for Node (or are only targeting modern browsers), the `async`/`await` keywords will help streamline your code.
+If you are using @wq/app for npm (or are only targeting modern browsers), the `async`/`await` keywords will help streamline your code.

-##### wq for Django
+##### wq.app for PyPI

 ```javascript
 myModel.load().then(function(data) {